bohanwu424/BLFRM/README.md

 * `BLFRM.R` contains the `BLFRM` function, and a description of that function.
 This is the primary user-facing function.
 * `BLFRM_Utilities.R` contains various helper functions, including data visualization functions, functions for generating basis matrix, and a function to generate the posteriors of multiplicative gamma process (MGP).
+* `process_covid.R` contains code for processing COVID19, Population and Mobility data, and organizing these data for analysis.
 The code has been tested on R version 4.0.2.
 To install packages required for BLFRM and the code in this supplement, please use:

 ```{r}